joes0451/ADev/ReadMe.txt

 		Recommended to use Gradle version 5.5.1 or higher.

 		If you are letting Google Play handle your signing:
-		Fill in App Bundle Password realted items in config.properties then use "Project->Generate Private Key" to generate a Keystore for use with App Bundles.
+		Fill in App Bundle Password realted items in config.properties, then use "Project->Generate Private Key" to generate a Keystore for use with App Bundles.
+		If the Password items are not in config.properties you can enter them in the password Dialog that will pop-up.
 		Then Gradle will build the App Bundle and sign it with the Keystore information.